Simulation-Based Hypothesis Testing of High Dimensional Means Under Covariance Heterogeneity: Simulation studies

-To evaluate the power, we compared the proposed tests with the CQ and CLX tests for $n=m=80$ and $p=1080$.
+To evaluate the power, we compared the proposed tests with the CQ and CLX tests for $(n,m)=(80,80)$ and $p=1080$.
 It can be seen that the tests with screening, $\Psi_{\ns,\alpha}^f$ and $\Psi_{\rs,\alpha}^f$, outperform both the CQ and CLX tests against alternatives with sparse signals $(r=0)$ for different signal strength $\beta$.
-On the other hand, all the tests perform similarly when the signals become less sparse and strong (see the right bottom panels in Figures \ref{f11} to \ref{f13} and Figure \ref{f15}).
+On the other hand, all the tests perform similarly when the signals become less sparse and strong.
 The CQ test gains more powers when signals become less sparse, as expected for sum of squares-type statistics.
-Its power approaches to those of the proposed tests with screening $\Psi_{\ns,\alpha}^f$ and $\Psi_{\rs,\alpha}^f$ when the signals become less sparse and stronger ($r\geq 0.5, \beta\geq 0.4$) in all the models except Model 4$^{\rm{(II)}}$.
-In Model 4$^{\rm{(II)}}$, all the proposed tests outperform the CQ test substantially (Figure \ref{f14}) as the sum of squares-type test statistics may lose power for heavy tailed sampling distributions.
-The CLX test performs similarly to the proposed tests without screening $\Psi_{\ns,\alpha}$ and $\Psi_{\rs,\alpha}$, but is outperformed by the proposed tests with screening for all settings.
+Its power approaches to those of the proposed tests with screening $\Psi_{\ns,\alpha}^f$ and $\Psi_{\rs,\alpha}^f$ when the signals become less sparse and stronger ($r\geq 0.5, \beta\geq 0.4$) in the models except Model 3$^{\rm{(II)}}$.
+In Model 3$^{\rm{(II)}}$, all the proposed tests outperform the CQ test substantially as the sum of squares-type test statistics may lose power for heavy tailed sampling distributions.
+The CLX test performs similarly to the $\Psi_{\ns,\alpha}$ and $\Psi_{\rs,\alpha}$, but is outperformed by the proposed tests with screening for all settings.
 The simulation results agree with the heuristic discussion and the theoretical justification that the screening step substantially improves the power of proposed tests.
-Similar to the observations in Section \ref{section:onesample}, the non-studentized test with screening $\Psi_{\ns,\alpha}^f$ is preferable in practice whenever the sample size is relatively small.
-More extensive simulations were carried out for dimensions $p=120$ and $360$, from which the comparisons are consistent with the cases that are reported here.
-The empirical powers of all the tests also increase in $p$.
-The additional simulation results are placed in the online supplementary material.
+Similar to the observations in Section \ref{subsection:numerical one sample}, $\Psi_{\ns,\alpha}^f$ is preferable in practice whenever the sample size is relatively small.